ebeuerle/sqs_to_syslog/README.md

 ### Configuration

+1. Set environment variables for AWS Key/Secret per boto3 instructions

-1. Navigate to *sqs_to_syslog/config/configs.yml*
+2. Navigate to *sqs_to_syslog/config/configs.yml*

-2. Fill out your AWS key, AWS secret, aws sqs queue and aws region as well as syslog server(defaults to localhost).
+3. Setup the sqs queue and aws region as well as syslog server(defaults to localhost) in the config/configs.yml

-3. Schedule to run the main script via cron or something similar: python poll_n_write.py
+4. Schedule to run the main script via cron or something similar: python poll_n_write.py

 ### Run